lookit/lookit-docs/docs/source/tutorial-second-study.rst

 research_rights_statement
   "You are not waiving any legal claims, rights or remedies because of your participation in this research study.
 If you feel you have been treated unfairly, or you have questions regarding your rights as a research subject, you may contact <your IRB information>."

-Save your JSON and take another look at the preview.
+Save your protocol and take another look at the preview.
 Congratulations!
 You've got the start of your study set up, with a valid consent form that lets the family record a statement of informed consent.

 3. Intro
 ~~~~~~~~~

 Here we'll use a simple text frame just to give parents an overview about what's going to be happening in the study.

 Go to the frame documentation, and select the "exp-lookit-text" frame.
-Just like before, add the example to your study JSON, putting the frame definition for "study-intro" in your "frames" object and adding "study-intro" to your "sequence" list.
+Just like before, add the example to your study protocol, putting the frame definition for "study-intro" in your "frames" object and adding "study-intro" to your "sequence" list.

 For convenience, this time, let's put "study-intro" FIRST in the sequence, so that when we preview our study it's easy for us to see the changes we make to customize the text on this frame:

 .. image:: _static/img/tutorial/study_intro_first.png
     :alt: Putting the study-intro frame first

-Save your JSON and go ahead and preview your study.
+Save your protocol and go ahead and preview your study.
 You should see a simple text frame first.
 Let's change the ``blocks`` value to show an appropriate overview for this study: copy and paste the sectino below to replace the existing ``"blocks": [...]`` piece:

 .. code:: json